Hey! I’m Stacey Tunteri, Life & Legacy Organizer

 Square footage in my home started disappearing.

-I ignored my discontent and buried my overwhelming dread for a wasted life in more clothes and shoes.
-When my anxiety became unmanageable, I had the stunning revelation that my work ethic was, in fact, rooted in a lack of healthy boundaries.
+I ignored my discontent and buried my overwhelming dread for a wasted life in more clothes and home goods.
+When my anxiety became unmanageable, I had the stunning revelation that my work ethic was, in fact, rooted in a lack of self worth + no boundaries.

 With this new self-awareness, I vowed to make different choices.

 I carved out a weekend to declutter one closet.
-It was so jam-packed that I nearly filled the bedroom with its contents when I started pulling things out.
+It was so jam-packed that I nearly filled a whole room with its contents when I started pulling things out.
 It took me eight hours to clean out eight square feet.
 I was completely unaware that I possessed half of what I found in there!

-Suddenly, it was easy to let go, and the prospect of buying more stuff that I would later need to make decisions about held zero charm.
+Suddenly, it was easy to let go.
+The prospect of buying more stuff that I would later need to make decisions about held zero charm.

 Something unexpected happened.
-I started feeling the same rush from putting things in the donation pile that I used to get when clicking the “Place Order” button!
+I felt the same rush from putting things in the donation pile that I used to get when clicking the “Place Order” button.

 And magic happened.